jonthornton/jquery-timepicker/README.md

 Disable selection of certain time ranges.
 Input is an array of time pairs, like ```[['3:00am', '4:30am'], ['5:00pm', '8:00pm']]``
 *default: []*

-- **disableTextInput**
-Disable editing the input text and force the user to select a value from the timepicker list.
-*default: false*

 - **disableTouchKeyboard**
 Disable the onscreen keyboard for touch devices.
 *default: false*